zeta-chain/node/docs/releases/v17_observer_migration.md

 zetacored tx authz grant [grantee_address] generic --msg-type=/zetachain.zetacore.crosschain.MsgAddInboundTracker
 ```

-Noteg: These new authorizations must be added before the v17 upgrade.
+Note: These new authorizations must be added before the v17 upgrade.
 These can be added anytime and doesn't require to restart the Zetaclient